WukLab/LegoOS/README.md

 After doing above steps, the LegoOS kernel will be ready at `arch/x86/boot/bzImage`.

 #### Configure Processor ExCache Size
-There is one more knob for processor managers: the size of ExCache.
-We reused the old way of reserving DRAM at Linux, the [`memmap=nn[KMG]$ss[KMG]`](https://www.kernel.org/doc/html/v4.14/admin-guide/kernel-parameters.html) way.
-Due to implementation issues, it does not seem straightforward.
-Basically, the actual ExCache size is half the size you specified at memmap.
+There is one more knob for processor managers: __ExCache Size__.
+We reused the old way of reserving DRAM from Linux: the [`memmap=nn[KMG]$ss[KMG]`](https://www.kernel.org/doc/html/v4.14/admin-guide/kernel-parameters.html).
+Due to implementation issues, the semantic in LegoOS is not very straightforward.
+Basically, the actual ExCache size is __half__ the size you specified at `memmap`.

-Assume you want to reserve contiguous DRAM starting from 4GB:
+Assume you want to reserve contiguous DRAM start from physical address `4GB`:
 - To have a 512MB ExCache, use `memmap=1G$4G`
 - To have a 1GB ExCache, use `memmap=2G$4G`
-- ...

-For example, this is how it looks like in a GRUB2 config file if you want to have 1GB ExCache:
+For example, this is how it looks like in a `CentOS 7, /boot/grub2/grub.cfg`  file if `1GB` ExCache is configured.
+Note that, other OSes or bootloaders may have different semantics, and make sure you modified the right boot menuentry.
 ```
 menuentry 'CentOS Linux (4.0.0-lego+) 7 (Core)' ... {
 	...